MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 ## Sample configuration to enable document management on the Case basic form

-The below example demonstrates configuration using the Case entity which needs the Dynamics 365 Customer Service application as a pre-requisite.
-Although this sample uses the Case entity, it is just an illustration of the steps mentioned above and can be followed with any other custom entity or any Dataverse entity that supports managing documents in SharePoint.
+The below example demonstrates configuration using the Case table which needs the Dynamics 365 Customer Service application as a pre-requisite.
+Although this sample uses the Case table, it is just an illustration of the steps mentioned above and can be followed with any other custom table or any Dataverse table that supports managing documents in SharePoint.

 1. Follow the instructions in [Step 1](#step-1-enable-document-management-functionality-in-model-driven-apps) to ensure that server-based configuration is complete for your environment and [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] integration.

 2. Follow the instructions in [Step 2](#step-2-set-up-sharepoint-integration-from-power-apps-portals-admin-center) to ensure that the portal has permissions to integrate with [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)].

-3. Follow the instructions in [Step 3](#step-3-enable-document-management-for-entities) to ensure Document Management is enabled for the Case entity.
+3. Follow the instructions in [Step 3](#step-3-enable-document-management-for-entities) to ensure Document Management is enabled for the Case table.

 4. Follow the instructions in [Step 4](#step-4-configure-the-appropriate-form-to-display-documents) with the following configurations: